-In March of 2020, the state of Illinois imposed a shelter in place Executive Order that severely reduced facility operations and is expected to impair future operations over the next fiscal year.
-With the exception of Lawn Manor renovation and a core of planned infrastructure projects, most capital projects have been suspended until the District returns to sustainable operations.
+Last year, the state imposed severe restrictions to operations that reduced facility operations and caused a general public hesitancy to return to normal patron programming.
+With the exception of Lawn Manor renovation, most capital projects have been deferred until the District returns to sustainable operations.